luna404/herams-i18n/docs/index.rst

 Remove a Response from Health Facility
 -------------------------------------

 1. To delete a response from a health facility, open the `data update interface <#access-the-data-update-interface>`__ and click the health facility record from which you would like to remove a response.
 2. You should now see the history of response to the selected record.
 To remove a specific response, click the |delete-black| icon in the first column
 3. If you would like the completely remove a health facility, repeat the above step until all responses have been deleted.

 .. note:: Only delete all response to a health facility if you are sure that it was entered by mistake (e.g. duplicated record).
-For health facility that are permanently closed, add a new response and change the status to "permanently closed".
+For health facility that are permanently closed, add a new response and change the status to *permanently closed*.

 ..
-Warning:: Deleting records cannot be undone.
-Be careful when deleting a record.
+Warning:: Deleting responses cannot be undone.
+Be careful when deleting responses.

 Download Data